StylishThemes/GitHub-Community-Dark/.github/CONTRIBUTING.md

 * Try to wrap lines at around 80 characters.
 * Try to limit the style size:
-  * Don't add any image URI's to the css; instead add the image into the `/images` directory; then point to using the following url: `http://stylishthemes.github.io/GitHub-Community-Dark/images/`{my-image.png}.
+  * Don't add any image URI's to the css; instead add the image into the `/images` directory; then point to using the following URL: `http://stylishthemes.github.io/GitHub-Community-Dark/images/`{my-image.png}.
   * If possible, reduce any added selectors.
 Remember that Stylus requires an `!important` flag to override default styling, so a selector starting from the body isn't always necessary.
   * Don't add any inline comments.
 If you want to make a comment, add it as a note in the commit.
   * If your css definition already exists within the style, do not add it again!
 Add your selector to the existing definition.